-Jennifer Aniston Makes Rare Appearance at Molly McNearny's A-List Birthday Party
+Jennifer Aniston Makes Rare Post-Split Appearance at Molly McNearny's Birthday Party

 The 49-year-old, who opted for an understated black silk tank top and gold necklace, appears to be leaning on friends—literally—since the separation.

-Kimmel and Jason Bateman were a couple of the other celebs who were also at the birthday bash.
+Kimmel, Jason Bateman, Kristen Bell and Dax Shepard were among the other celebs who were also at the birthday bash.

+HAPPY MOLLYS BIRTHDAY EVERYONE!!! @mmcnearney is one of the kindest, most authentic, cleverest gals I have ever come accross.
+Her intelligence is only out shined by her wit.
+The world is better with her in it.
+I LOVE the fact that she exists.
+This is a very special day. ???

 A post shared by aleenkeshishian (@aleenkeshishian) on

-The high-profile actress has laid low ever since the couple announced on the day after Valentine's Day that they had separated after less than three years of marriage.
+Despite the night on the town, the high-profile actress has laid low ever since the couple announced on the day after Valentine's Day that they had separated after less than three years of marriage.

 In addition to Saturday's outing, Jennifer has spending some time planning a girl's trip to Hawaii.
 She's allegedly looking to bring around 10 of her gal pals with her on a tropic vacation, according to The Sun.